Humanity has learned sciences and robotics with the aim to make our lives easier, but along the way it has forgotten how to relax...

 b) a proper meditation.

 The latter should not intimidate you, you can try a set of 10 guided meditations through Headspace app for free and see it for yourself.
 I find it extremely useful as it trains your mind.
 You will be able to relax quicker, better and would be able to get the negativity out of your mind.
 Passion is contagious but anxiety as well.
-Meditate to switch off.
+Try Ahimsa Meditation and Meditate to switch off.

 - There is a happiest man on Earth, his name is Matthieu and he has been giving a TED talk on happiness.
 According to him, the main thing that you need to do is simply to be grateful.

 Sounds easy isn’t it?